dlt-hub/dlt/docs/website/docs/using-loaded-data/transforming-the-data.md

 ## Transforming the data using the `dlt` SQL client

 A simple alternative to dbt is to query the data using the `dlt` sql client and then performing the transformations using Python.
 The `execute_sql` method allows you to execute any SQL statement, including statements that change the database schema or data in the tables.
 In the example below we insert a row into `customers` table.
 Note that the syntax is the same as for any standard `dbapi` connection.

 ```python
 pipeline = dlt.pipeline(destination="bigquery", dataset_name="crm")
 try:
     with pipeline.sql_client() as client:
         client.sql_client.execute_sql(f"INSERT INTO customers VALUES (%s, %s, %s)", 10, "Fred", "fred@fred.com")
 ```

-In case of SELECT queries, the data is returned as a list of rows, with elements of a row corresponding to selected columns.
+In the case of SELECT queries, the data is returned as a list of row, with the elements of a row corresponding to selected columns.

 ```python
 try: